clarencechen/bts-fully-tf/README.md

 ### Estimated Evaluation Time on Different Accelerators
 A single RTX 2080 Ti takes about 41 seconds to process 654 testing images. \
+A single Tesla T4 takes about 65 seconds to process 654 testing images. \
 A single TPU pod with 8 cores takes about 44 seconds to process 654 testing images.

 ## Testing and Evaluation with [KITTI](http://www.cvlibs.net/datasets/kitti/eval_depth.php?benchmark=depth_prediction)